dhall0803/mkdocs_linux/docs/index.md

 # Dan's Linux Notebook

-A collection of notes on linux.
-Organised by area of function, e.g. Networking, Permissions, User and Group Management etc
+Hello and welcome!

+This is a collection of notes on linux which I am writing to help me prepare for my Linux+ exam, and keep track of the concepts and commands I am learning.